r-spatial/stars/PROPOSAL.md

 * Month 9-12: experiment with different back-ends: file-based, or database such as SciDB

 Failure modes:
-* we can't get the RESTful API to work properly; solution path: ask the rOpenSci people for help (Scott Chamberlain, Jeroen Ooms)
+* we can't get the RESTful API to work properly; solution path: ask the rOpenSci community for help (Scott Chamberlain, Jeroen Ooms)
 * downloading large image sets is too cumbersome (slow) for the larger tutorial examples; solution path: deploy a test server for teaching/experimenting purposes in the Amazon cloud, where Landsat and Sentinel imagery is readily available

 ## How Can The ISC Help:

-_Please describe how you think the ISC can help.
-If you are looking for a cash grant include a detailed itemised budget and spending plan.
-We expect that most of the budget will be allocated for people, but we will consider funding travel, equipment and services, such as cloud computing resources with good justification.
-If you are seeking to start an ISC working group, then please describe the goals of the group and provide the name of the individual who will be committed to leading and managing the group’s activities.
-Also describe how you think the ISC can we help promote your project._

 We will use most funding to develop the R package and web service API.
-Total costs are estimated at 10,000 USD, and break down in:
+Total costs will be 10,000 USD, and breaks down in:
-* workshop: travel costs for Etienne Racine and Michael Sumner to visit Muenster, or another venue (USD 2500).
+* workshop: travel costs for Etienne Racine and Michael Sumner to visit Muenster, or another venue where we can all meet (USD 2500).
 * Programming, project communication: (USD 7000).
 * Cloud deployment in the Amazon cloud (USD 500).